Ways to Make Your Next Walt Disney World Vacation Romantic

 Disney’s theme parks are private property.
 If you attempt to hold a wedding on your own in any public area, you are very likely to be detected and find yourself unceremoniously removed from the premises.
 Only participants in the Fairy Tale Weddings program receive certain privileges, including the right to wear wedding attire at the Disney resorts and the ability to get professional wedding photos taken in the Walt Disney World theme parks.
 Also, other than the exception noted below, it is only by using Disney’s Fairy Tale Weddings that you can have Disney characters at your reception.

-That one exception: the Downtown Disney hotels and the Swan and Dolphin hotels are on Walt Disney World Resort property, but they are not owned or operated by Disney.
+That one exception: the Disney Springs resort area hotels and the Swan and Dolphin hotels are on Walt Disney World Resort property, but they are not owned or operated by Disney.
 Because of their relationship with Disney, if you have your wedding at one of those hotels, you can have Disney characters at your reception.
 However, you don’t get the full privileges of a Disney Fairy Tale Wedding.
-Couples who marry at the Downtown Disney hotels or the Swan/Dolphin are not allowed to wear wedding attire at the Disney resorts and they aren’t able to have professional wedding photos taken in the theme parks.
+Couples who marry at the Disney Springs resort area hotels or the Swan/Dolphin are not allowed to wear wedding attire at the Disney resorts and they aren’t able to have professional wedding photos taken in the theme parks.